heysadboy/anymind-chat-app/README.md

 # 1 Day Chat App

 You can find deployed version here https://heuristic-turing-2755b5.netlify.app/ This app is made using ReactJS.
-I have also used Semantic UI for component styling ans Apollo client for GraphQL.
+I have also used Semantic UI for component styling and Apollo client for GraphQL.

 ## Project Structure

-- All the API related queries and muations is api folder.
+- All the API related queries and mutations is in `api` folder.
-- Separate Components are in components folder
+- Separate Components are in the `components` folder
-- Some data for channel list and users is stored in data folder and images in images folder.
+- Some data for channel list and users is stored in `data` folder and images in images folder.
-- Custom css is store in CSS folder.
+- Custom CSS is store in `css` folder.
+CSS was getting big so I stored here.
-- Interfaces and enums are store in utils.
+- Interfaces and enums are store in `utils`.

 I have improved UI a bit.